FAQ's about DEC Camp

 Where can I find an application for camp?

-Information on the 2014 camp season will be available in November.
+Information on the 2015 camp season will be available in mid-October.
 Please check back then.
 In the meantime you can create or update your family account using our online registration system.

 What is the cost for a week at camp?